 \subsection{Other Methods}

 Due to the diverse nature of perception-related edge cases and their detection methods, it is not feasible to fit all detection methods into certain groups.
-This section overviews some of the most popular and promising instances of such methods that are not fitted to the overviewed categories of methods. \textcite{Balakrishnan2021PerceMon:Systems} proposed Spatio-Temporal Quality Logic (STQL) to express correctness properties for perception algorithms, allowing it to monitor complex scenarios involving object detection and tracking.
-The tool integrates with the CARLA simulator and the Robot Operating System (ROS) \cite{quigley2009ros}, enabling real-time monitoring of perception modules.
+This section overviews some of the most popular and promising instances of such methods that are not fitted to the overviewed categories of methods. \textcite{Balakrishnan2021PerceMon:Systems} proposed Spatio-Temporal Quality Logic (STQL) to express correctness properties for perception algorithms, which allows them to monitor complex scenarios involving object detection and tracking.
+The tool integrates with the CARLA simulator and the Robot Operating System (ROS) \cite{quigley2009ros} for real-time monitoring of perception modules.

-\textcite{Bolte2019TowardsDriving} proposed a system framework for detecting corner cases in automated driving using video signals from front cameras.
-The method utilizes image prediction to anticipate future frames and calculates prediction errors, which are then analyzed in conjunction with semantic segmentation results to generate a corner case score.
-Their approach combines semantic segmentation with video-based prediction error to identify unusual situations.
+\textcite{Bolte2019TowardsDriving} proposed an image prediction approach to anticipate future frames and calculate prediction errors, which are then analyzed in conjunction with semantic segmentation results to generate a corner case score.
 Using a similar approach, \textcite{Liu2018FutureBaseline} proposed an anomaly detection method based on predicting future frames in video sequences.
 This approach leverages the difference between the predicted future frame and the actual frame to identify anomalies.
 Their model incorporates both spatial constraints (intensity and gradient losses) and temporal constraints (optical flow loss) to ensure high-quality predictions.
-By enforcing these constraints, the method can accurately predict normal events

-\textcite{Lv2021LearningNetwork} suggest using prior knowledge about the domain.
-Their model learns normal dynamics by capturing common patterns through meta prototypes, which represent typical normal behaviours.
+\textcite{Lv2021LearningNetwork} suggest using prior knowledge and learn normal dynamics by capturing common patterns through meta prototypes, which represent typical normal behaviours.
 The idea is to combine meta-learning and prototype learning to effectively generalize across different scenarios and datasets.
 Their experimental results show that this approach improves anomaly detection performance, particularly in complex and dynamic environments.